Intent and Implementation

 At Town Field Primary, we have a rigorous, sequential approach to the reading curriculum.
-A minimum of two hours per week is dedicated to the teaching of reading in each year group.
+Each year group has quality time dedicated to discrete reading sessions.
 This time is segmented across the weekly timetable to allow for shorter more frequent sessions.
 As a result, reading skills are cumulatively built up over the course of the week to enable a deeper understanding of texts.

 When children are fully equipped with the skills to decode unknown words, they continue on their journey to becoming independent readers by developing their skills for reading fluency.

 Reading fluency is the bridge between word recognition and comprehension.
 Children have the opportunity to practise reading with fluency on a daily basis: strategies for fluency are explicitly taught during reading lessons where teachers effectively model prosody, rate and accuracy.